Thousands gather at governor's mansion to protest Floyd's death

-On the outskirts of the crowd, around 30 St. Paul police officers took a knee which drew criticism from organizers who asked them to leave.
+While at the mansion, around 30 St. Paul police officers on the outskirts of the crowd took a knee which drew criticism from organizers who asked them to leave.
 As they started chanting, "what's his name?
 George Floyd!" black Officer Antwan Denson shed tears.

 But speakers said it was too little too late for police to take a knee, and they didn't allow Gov. Tim Walz an opportunity to speak despite him standing among the crowd outside his mansion where he retreated to after a short while, drawing even more criticism.